MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 ## Bidirectional text

 Writing systems like Arabic and Hebrew use both LTR and RTL directionality depending on the characters.
 Basic letters flow from right-to-left, but digits especially when written using [Latin numbers](../locale/numeric-notation.md) can be written left-to-right.
 Text that uses both directionalities is termed bidirectional (or bidi) text.
-While text might be displayed vertically, left-to-right (LTR) and right-to-left (RTL), the [Unicode standard specifies](https://www.unicode.org/versions/Unicode15.0.0/ch02.pdf):
+While text might be displayed vertically, left-to-right and right-to-left, the [Unicode standard specifies](https://www.unicode.org/versions/Unicode15.0.0/ch02.pdf):

 > The order in which Unicode text is stored in the memory representation is called logical order.
 This order roughly corresponds to the order in which text is typed in via the keyboard; it also roughly corresponds to phonetic order.